charisschomba/YDownloader/README.md

 ## 1. Audio

 Downloads Audio
+First create a Music folder in Downloads Downloads/Music

 ## 2. Video

 Downloads Video
+First create a Video folder in Downloads Downloads/Video

 ## 3. Playlist

 The url must be a playlist url.
+First create a Playlist folder in Downloads Downloads/Playlist

 ## 4. From text file video